IRS Forms

 What schedules are attached to Form 5471?

-Form 5471 can include Schedules A through L. Which ones you attach depends on filer category and facts.
+Form 5471 can include Schedules A through R, plus the E-1, H-1, I-1, and J variants.
+Which ones you attach depends on filer category and facts.
 Keep a one page matrix in your binder that maps Category 1, 4, and 5 to the schedules you expect so reviewers can sanity check the file fast.

 What exactly belongs on Schedule E?

-Schedule E lists foreign income taxes by jurisdiction and basket in functional currency.
+Schedule E lists foreign income taxes by jurisdiction and basket (Part I Section 1 column (j) is in local currency, column (l) is the U.S.-dollar translation, and column (m) is the CFC's functional currency; Schedule E-1 is entirely in U.S. dollars).
 You separate paid versus accrued, identify noncreditable amounts on Part III, and make sure deemed paid items are tied to a matching U.S. inclusion.
 Schedule E then feeds Schedule E‑1 for carryovers and adjustments.

 Where do I get Schedule E?